jimmycard/wikipedia/README.md

-# superstore
+# wikipedia
-compilation of information about superstore dataset
+compilation of code and dataset about wikipedia dataset